FarronF/limerick-council-meetings/meetings/2020/09/21-Monthly Meeting of Metropolitan District of Limerick/Minutes  - Monthly Meeting of Metropolitan District of Limerick - 20th July 2020.md

 maintenance and small civil works.
 There are a number of contractors on this framework and

-Maramba Road Services Ltd is one of these contractors and was engaged for the speed limit signs--- 7
+Maramba Road Services Ltd is one of these contractors and was engaged for the speed limit signs
+---
+7

 work.
 All contractors must produce a current tax clearance certificate to be paid and comply with